chainsyncstore/ChainSync2.0/EMAIL_TROUBLESHOOTING_GUIDE.md

 ```

 **Root Cause:**
-The Gmail SMTP credentials configured in Render are either:
+SMTP credentials or connection parameters are incorrect for the selected provider.
-- Using a regular Gmail password (no longer supported)
-- Missing or incorrect App Password
-- Incorrect email address
+In production, the app reads `SMTP_*` variables (see `server/email.ts`).
+Defaults in code point to a placeholder provider (`smtp.mailersend.net`).

-## Solution: Configure Gmail App Password
+## Solution: Configure SMTP Provider

 ### Step 1: Enable 2-Factor Authentication on Gmail